-The candidate's clinical influence must be recognized beyond the parent institution and, in applicable disciplines, at the regional and national levels.
+For appointment or promotion to full professor, the candidate's clinical influence must be recognized beyond the parent institution and, in applicable disciplines, at the regional and national levels.
 Activities at the international level are desirable, but not required.
 A clear demonstration of creativity is important in evaluating clinical achievement, to afford proper recognition and reward.